paulinasztern/Portfolio/README.md

 # Portfolio
 # About me
-I'm currently aspiring to work as a highly motivated manual tester.
 I'm a hardworking and conscientious person, focused on continuous learning and development.
+Currently I'm working on crowdtesting platform, actively engaging in a variety of testing projects for different clients across diverse industries, including e-commerce and media.
+Additionally I'm advancing my skills in the Java programming language, applying it to automation testing in Selenium.

 # Tools